mysterymisery/2D-Adventure-Game--WIP-/README.md

 This game was created using images off the internet as proof of concept, I DO NOT own the images that were used as the character/Potion sprites
 The terrain was created using OpenGl primitives

+Make sure the image .png files are in the same folder as the game otherwise the images will not render.

+Also be sure that the name of the .png images match the ones in the respository

 I hope that avoids any copyright issues or what not.